It is a passive network, from the central office to the user, it can basically be passive in the middle;

 Because of its relatively wide bandwidth, the supported protocols are relatively flexible;

-With the development of technology, more complete functions have been developed including point-to-point, 1.25G and FTTH methods.
+With the development of technology, as a full-fledged ftth factory that has the strongest production power, more complete functions have been developed including point-to-point, 1.25G and FTTH methods.

 In the optical access family, there is FTTB (Fiber To The Building) fiber to the building, FTTC (Fiber To The Curb) fiber to the roadside, FTTSA (Fiber To The Service Area) fiber to the service area and so on.